tkaplan9/cs413/README.md

 The php part is basically the UI part which is what we will show in the demo, to run it, first download XAMPP (https://www.apachefriends.org/tr/download.html) then add everything inside the cs413 folder to xampp/htdocs, run apache on xampp and go to localhost/cs413 on your browser.

-Example demo use:
+# Example demo use:
-Enter username "Tarik" and password "qwerty"
+-Enter username "Tarik" and password "qwerty"
-You will see google is applied and some other companies are available to be applied Apply to some other company
+-You will see google is applied and some other companies are available to be applied -Apply to some other company
-Cancel an application
+-Cancel an application
-Milsoft is a company registered to our system but in the available companies section you won't see it, that's because it's quota is reached.
+-Milsoft is a company registered to our system but in the available companies section you won't see it, that's because it's quota is reached.
-Search "milsoft" on home page
+-Search "milsoft" on home page
-It should come up, try to register to it, you can't, quota message will be displayed.
+-It should come up, try to register to it, you can't, quota message will be displayed.